tymyrddin/purple/source/docs/ai-security/human.md

 tooling requires a convincing summary.
 One of those is harder for the attacker to construct and easier for the organisation to detect.
 The other is not.

+The analyst's decision, to escalate, dismiss, or continue investigating, is a state change with downstream consequences: a case closed, a new action chain opened, or a new label fed into the training queue.
+Framing that shaped that decision has shaped all of those outcomes.

 ## Protecting the analyst from the pipeline

 Periodically spot-checking AI-generated summaries against the underlying raw data, particularly for